 For any given item, a quota of a certain number of items for a particular period of time is established.
 When a brigade completes 60% of the quota, all of its members immediately receive a ₾10 ($3.60) bonus, when they complete 100% of the quota, the bonus is upped to ₾50 ($18).

 We took two tests, one on the payments and one on health and safety hazards.
 We aced the tests.
 How do I know?
 Martalishvili gave us the answers.
-It seemed he just wanted to get it over with.
+Maybe he just wanted to get it over with?

 One of the hazards mentioned in the health and safety test was the danger of developing back injuries during work.
 It was suggested we sometimes stand up and do a three-four minute exercise during our workday to remedy the problem.
 After I began working, I noticed that no one did such exercises.

 None of the workers, it seems, was ready to lose their brigade productivity bonus because of something as trivial as their physical well-being.